 A number of conveyancing forms have been launched to increase the amount of property information available.
 Read on to learn more about new conveyancing forms.

 Methods of coping with lockdown Watch this short video provided by one of our Legal Secretaries in relation to methods of coping with the enforced lockdown in the UK.

-Digging Down Is Certainly On The Up – Basement Developments The number of basement and other subterranean residential developments have risen dramatically in recent years, with homeowners looking to maximise their home’s potential – whether they be modest suburban projects or mega-basements in central London mansions – digging down is certainly on the up. [...]
+Basement Developments Are on the Rise The number of basement and other subterranean residential developments have risen dramatically in recent years, with homeowners looking to maximise their home’s potential – whether they be modest suburban projects or mega-basements in central London mansions – digging down is certainly on the up.
+Unlocking extra space clearly [...]

-What To Leave, Or Not To Leave, When Moving House Theodore Jenner, from Stone Rowe Brewer’s Teddington office, looks into some typical moving day conundrums and explains where we stand legally if a seller has refused to clear out their shed on completion day!
-When buying a residential property the contract between a buyer and [...]
+Can You Leave Anything When Moving House?
+Theodore Jenner, from Stone Rowe Brewer’s Teddington office, looks into some typical moving day conundrums and explains where we stand legally if a seller has refused to clear out their shed on completion day!
+When buying a residential property the contract between a buyer and seller will contain [...]

 Lease Extensions and Freehold Enfranchisement Reform In its decision in Sinclair Gardens Investments (Kensington) Ltd v Wisbey UKUT 203 the Upper Tribunal (Lands Chamber) has recently considered the scope of a landlord's ability to recover its costs for dealing with granting a new lease under the Leasehold Reform, Housing and Urban Development Act 1993 (LRHUDA [...]